 One of the major issues that lead to micromanagement is “I”.
 When the person starts thinking only about themselves then it results in micromanagement.
 Stop focusing on “I” and give importance to “we”.
 It helps to build trust and create a good corporate culture because working in the same place does not create a team working together with trust makes the team.

-If you don’t want any micromanagement in your company make sure you are not including any of these habits at your workplace.
+If you don’t want any micromanagement in your company make sure you are not including any of these habits in your workplace.
 Always try to become a leader, the one who is admirable and followed by the people because the organization will grow only when the culture will be accepted by the people and they love to work sincerely.